jack-allan/grandma/README.md

-# grandma
+# jackallan.net/grandma
-Augmented Living Beta
+Working repository for the Augmented Living Program (ALP) concept

+N
+A
+N
+A